 While vaping can serve as an alternative to cigarette smoking, it still poses a number of inherent risks, especially for young adults.
 Most vape products contain nicotine, the same highly addictive substance found in cigarettes and other tobacco products.

-Working through these types of exercises can be a great starting point in understanding your choices around vaping.
+Working through these types of exercises can be a great way to explore or modify your choices around vaping.

-While most vape oils contain nicotine, there are a number of options available that are nicotine-free.
+While most vape juice contains nicotine, there are a number of options available that are nicotine-free.
 These can be a better alternative for those who vape but want to avoid the addictive effects.
 If you do choose to use nicotine-based products, look for lower-dose options (1.5-3 mg).
 Opting for lower nicotine levels can help to satisfy cravings without overloading your system.

-Dosage matters, but the device you use is just as important.
+Dosage matters, and the device you use is just as important.
 Power (wattage) can vary from device to device.
 Knowing the wattage of your device can help you make better decisions around dosage.
-High-powered devices (20+ watts), should be used with low dose oils (less than 3 mg) in order to reduce your risk of experiencing adverse side effects.
+High-powered devices like box vapes (20+ watts), should be used with low dose juices (less than 3 mg) in order to reduce your risk of experiencing adverse side effects.

 You may also want to consider reducing how often and how much you vape, which can reduce the chances of unwanted health consequences.
 If you’re a regular smoker or tobacco user, consider lowering your nicotine dose by at least one level when vaping.

 Sharing isn’t always caring.
-Sharing vapes can not only put you at a higher risk of spreading COVID-19, but it can also expose you to a number of other diseases like the cold, flu, mono or meningitis, which can all be transferred from person to person through saliva.
+In fact, sharing vapes can expose you to a number of diseases like the cold, flu, COVID, mono or meningitis, which can all be transferred from person to person through saliva.
 Sharing with friends may also mean you’re getting higher doses of nicotine than you’re used to.
 Keep yourself healthy and safe by using your own vape and keeping it clean with proper maintenance.
 This is especially important for those using reusable box vapes or pens that require coils or filters.